radzserg/ducer/README.md

 # Motivation

 This package is an extension of the [rs-db-seeder](https://www.npmjs.com/package/rs-db-seeder) idea.
-While rs-db-seeder works at a low level, directly writing data to the database, Lertel works at the API level allowing to fill in data in the same way as the real application does.
+While rs-db-seeder works at a low level, directly writing data to the database, Ducer works at the API level allowing to fill in data in the same way as the real application does.

 - ability to generate data as close as possible to real conditions